ACLU sounds alarm on non-criminal immigrant detentions in Anchorage

-The Alaska chapter of the American Civil Liberties Union is raising the alarm about what it characterizes as a raid by federal immigration authorities in Anchorage this week.
+The Alaska chapter of the American Civil Liberties Union is raising the alarm about what it characterizes as a raid by federal immigration authorities in Anchorage last week.

-According to the ACLU, Immigration and Customs Enforcement agents arrested at least five people in Anchorage on Tuesday, none of whom appear to have participated in any criminal activity.
+According to the ACLU, Immigration and Customs Enforcement agents arrested at least five people Tuesday in Anchorage, none of whom appear to have participated in any criminal activity.

+That would be a departure from Obama administration policies that only targeted those facing criminal charges.

+It also seems to represent a new development in ICE’s policies in Alaska under the Trump administration.

-ACLU Legal and Policy Director Tara Rich refused to talk about specifics in the more recent detentions.
-But Rich said such raids in Alaska are unusual and they often occur at the person’s home or workplace.
+ACLU legal and policy director Tara Rich refused to talk about specifics in the more recent detentions, but said such raids in Alaska are unusual and they often occur at the person’s home or workplace.

 “These are often fraught with violations of Fourth Amendment and privacy rights, as well as the rights to be free from unreasonable searches and seizures,” Rich said.